mamuzaan/Portfolio-P4-News/README.md

 ### Wireframes

-I have designed both desktop and mobile wireframes in the same time but I have taken mobile first approach.
+I have designed both desktop and mobile wireframes in the same time in figma.com but I have taken mobile first approach.
 This app look good and work well on both desktop and mobile device.

 ##### Mobile and Desktop device
 ![wireframe mobile and desktop device](media/Wireframe_mobile_&_desktop_view.png)